thames

 Midday: Explore Iconic Landmarks

 The UK shines because of its regal tradition.
 Kick off your day with a trip to either Buckingham Palace or Windsor Castle.
-You might find tours restricted on New Year’s Day, but just gazing at these historic spots is enough for their majesty and the snaps you can take.
+You might find tours restricted on New Year’s Day, but simply gazing at these historic spots is enough to appreciate their majesty and the photos you can take.

 • Buckingham Palace: Trot down The Mall to catch the Changing of the Guard.
 However, see if they’re holding it on New Year’s Day.